Tan-Mu-Checkmate-2022.jpg

 Q: Why did you choose this iconic moment in the history of artificial intelligence as the theme for your work?

-Q: How did you use visual language to depict Deep Blue, which symbolizes the confrontation between artificial intelligence and human intellect?
+Q: How did you use visual language to depict Deep Blue as a symbol of the confrontation between artificial intelligence and human intellect?

-Q: In the context of the rapid development of AI technology today, what new significance does revisiting this historical moment hold for contemporary audiences?
+Q: In the context of today’s rapid AI development, what new significance does revisiting this moment hold for contemporary audiences?

 Q: How do you view the significance of your work in documenting these groundbreaking technological moments?